 There are two kinds of people.
-The ones that like the challenges, to have a thrilling life and who embraces the unpredictable changes in their lives and the ones who get scared and anxious whenever something is not going according to the plan.
+The ones who like the challenges, to have a thrilling life and who embrace the unpredictable changes in their lives, and the ones who get scared and anxious whenever something is not going according to the plan.

 Well, I'm in the second category.

 I (almost) always have a plan.
-A well-documented shopping plan, what clothes do I wear tomorrow, I'm even making a plan in the morning for the current day with to do-lists and action items - "today I'm doing this, tomorrow I'm doing that", you get it.
+A well-documented shopping plan, what clothes do I wear tomorrow, I'm even making a plan in the morning for the current day with two lists and action items - "today I'm doing this, tomorrow I'm doing that", you get it.

 And what happens when something is not working according to the plan?

 My first feeling is frustration.
 The second one is resistance.

 Frustration because my plan could not be kept and I had to adjust it.
 After a few minutes of trying to figure out why my plan was not good enough (a waste of time!), I'm trying to adapt myself to the new situation and be able to give my best to accomplish the new tasks.

 Resistance because I'm forced to get out of my comfort zone.